Get ready for the Selective High School Placement Test

 Practice tests

-You will feel more confident and prepared if you practise answering the sample tests below.
+You will feel more confident and prepared if you practise answering the below:

 These are not the actual questions you will get on the day, but examples of the types of questions you might get.

-You can view the questions, the answer sheets, the answers and an explanation of the answers for the multiple-choice tests.
+Using the PDF copies of the practice tests you can view the questions, the answers and an explanation of the answers for the multiple-choice tests.

-Practice Writing tests and answer sheets are also included.
+A sample Writing Test question is also provided.
 You won't have to write more than 2 pages in your response.

 VIDEO: Watch students talking about preparing for the test